 between 'braided' algebras and Koszul algebras.
 This is made

-more clear in the last, very recent paper, where
+more clear in the last, much more recent, paper, where

-simutaneously give a state-of-the-art proof of the Whitehead
+I simutaneously give a state-of-the-art proof of the

-conjecture and verify a long suspected property of the
+Whitehead conjecture and verify a long suspected property of

-Goodwillie tower resolution of the circle, as analyzed by
+the Goodwillie tower resolution of the circle, as analyzed

 Generic Representation Theory and Functor Cohomology.